| Exam Name | ACT Aspire Early High School Practice Exam – 2026 Updated |

 Answer: B

-Rationale: Students must analyze visual data, identify patterns, and draw conclusions, reflecting scientific reasoning rather than recall.
+Rationale: Students must analyze visual data, identify patterns, and draw conclusions, reflecting scientific reasoning rather than recall. - Which writing improvement best strengthens an argument?

 A. Adding unrelated facts